Jack in the Green

 A Jack in the Green in Kingston, Surrey in the mid-1970s.

-Jack in the Green, also known as Jack o' the Green, is an English folk custom associated with the celebration of May Day.
-It involves a pyramidal or conical wicker or wooden framework that is decorated with foliage being worn by a person as part of a procession, often accompanied by musicians.
+Jack in the Green, also known as Jack o' the Green, is an English folk-custom associated with the celebration of May Day.
+It involves a pyramidal or conical wicker or wooden framework, decorated with foliage, and worn by a person as part of a procession, often accompanied by musicians.

 The Jack in the Green tradition developed in England during the 18th century.
-It emerged from an older May Day tradition—first recorded in the 17th century—in which milkmaids carried milk pails that had been decorated with flowers and other objects as part of a procession.
-Increasingly, the decorated milk pails were replaced with decorated pyramids of objects worn on the head, and by the latter half of the 18th century the tradition had been adopted by other professional groups, such as bunters and chimney sweeps.
-The earliest known account of a Jack in the Green came from a description of a London May Day procession in 1770.
-By the 19th century, the Jack in the Green tradition was largely associated with chimney sweeps.
+It emerged from an older May-Day tradition—first recorded in the 17th century—in which milkmaids carried milk pails that had been decorated with flowers and other objects as part of a procession.
+Increasingly, the decorated milk pails were replaced with decorated pyramids of objects worn on the head, and by the latter half of the 18th century the tradition had been adopted by other occupational groups, such as bunters and chimney-sweeps.
+The earliest known account of a Jack in the Green comes from a description of a London May-Day procession in 1770.
+By the 19th century, the Jack in the Green tradition had become largely associated with chimney-sweeps.

-The tradition died out in the early 20th century.
-Later that century, various revivalist groups emerged, continuing the practice of Jack in the Green May Day processions in various parts of England.
+The tradition died out in the early-20th century.
+Later that century, various revivalist groups emerged, resurrecting the practice of Jack in the Green May-Day processions in various parts of England.
 The Jack in the Green has also been incorporated into various modern Pagan parades and activities.

-The Jack in the Green tradition has attracted the interest of folklorists and historians since the early 20th century.
-Lady Raglan – following an interpretive framework influenced by James Frazer and Margaret Murray – suggested that it was a survival of a pre-Christian fertility ritual.
-Although this became the standard interpretation in the mid-20th century, it is now rejected by most folklorists and historians following the 1979 publication of Roy Judge's study on the custom, which outlined its historical development in the 18th century.
+The Jack in the Green tradition has attracted the interest of folklorists and historians since the early-20th century.
+Lady Raglan (1901-1971) – following an interpretive framework influenced by James Frazer and Margaret Murray – suggested that it was a survival of a pre-Christian fertility ritual.
+Although this became the standard interpretation in the mid-20th century, most folklorists and historians rejected the idea following the 1979 publication of Roy Judge's study on the custom, which outlined its historical development in the 18th century.

 Description

 The Jack in the Green consists of a wooden or wicker frame that is covered in woven foliage, including green branches, leaves, and flowers.
 It is worn on the upper half of a human body and carried along in May Day processions.
-There is often a slot in the frame out of which the individual inside of it can see, and the individual's feet can often be seen below the framework.
+There is a slot in the frame out of which the individual inside of it can see, and the individual's feet can often be seen below the framework.